 Early Life

 William Henry Gates III was born on October 28, 1955, in Seattle, Washington.
-He showed an early interest in computers and programming, writing his first program at the age of 13.
-He attended Lakeside School, where he developed his programming skills.
-He later enrolled at Harvard University in 1973 but dropped out in 1975 to pursue his passion for software development.
+From a young age, Gates showed a keen interest in computers, writing his first software program at 13.
+He attended the Lakeside School, where he honed his programming skills.
+In 1973, he enrolled at Harvard University but dropped out in 1975 to pursue his passion for computers.

 Rise to Success